International Student Handbook

 International student induction

-All international students on a student visa are required to attend the International Student Induction.
-There will be a face-to-face session on Sunday 3 September 2023 – 10am (the room location will be emailed to you).
+All international students on a student visa are required to attend the International Student Induction on campus.
+There will be a face-to-face session on Monday 8 January 2024 – (confirmation of the time and room location will be emailed to you).

 Studying at QMU